hashicorp/terraform-website/content/source/docs/cloud/sentinel/import/tfrun.html.md

 ## Namespace: cost_estimate

 The **cost_estimation namespace** contains data associated with the current run's cost estimate.

 This namespace is only present if a cost estimate is available.

-Note that cost estimates are not available for Terraform 0.11.
+-> **Note:** Cost estimates are not available for Terraform 0.11.

 ### Value: `prior_monthly_cost`

 * **Value Type:** String.

-The `prior_monthly_cost` value within the [cost_estimate namespace](#namespace-cost_estimate) contains the
-monthly cost estimate at the beginning of a plan.
+Contains the monthly cost estimate at the beginning of a plan.

 This value contains a positive decimal and can be `"0.0"`.